Websoft9/websoft9/docker/proxy/README.md

 # Readme

 From official Nginx Proxy Manager image, and:

-- add init_proxy.conf to image
+- Copy the initproxy.conf file to the nginx directory to initialize the custom configuration
-- init install wizard and modify user and password
+- Initialize username and password through environment variables
-- lock the line of BoltDB at Portainer where envrionment=1